-When the pomps and luxuries of eastern cities spread throughout Ceylon, and millions of inhabitants fed on her fertility; when the hands of her artists chiselled the figures of her gods from the rude rock; when her vessels, laden with ivory and spices, traded with the West, what were we?
-A forest-covered country, peopled by a fierce race of savages clad in skins, bowing before Druidical idolatry, paddling along our shores in frames of wicker-work and hide.
+When the pomps and luxuries of Eastern cities spread throughout Ceylon, and millions of inhabitants fed on her fertility, when the hands of her artists chiseled the figures of her gods from the rude rock, when her vessels, laden with ivory and spices, traded with the West, what were we?
+A forest-covered country, peopled by a fierce race of savages clad in skins, bowing before druidical idolatry, paddling along our shores in frames of wickerwork and hide.

-The ancient deities of Ceylon are in the same spots, unchanged; the stones of the Druids stand unmoved in Britain; but what has become of the nations?
-Those of the East have faded away, and their strength has perished.
+The ancient deities of Ceylon are in the same spots, unchanged; the stones of the Druids stand unmoved; but what has become of the nations?
+'Those of the East have faded away aid their strength has perished.
 Their ships are crumbled; the rude canoe glides over their waves; the spices grow wild in their jungles; and, unshorn and unclad, the inhabitants wander on the face of the land.